kleber-code/ushka/docs/guide/getting-started.md

     app.run()
 ```

-The first time you run the app, Ushka will create a `ushka.toml` file for you with default configurations.
+The first time you run the app, Ushka will be a good host and create a `ushka.toml` file for you with default configurations.
+No manual setup required for that.

-### 4. Run the App
+### 4. Run the App: Showtime! 🎬

+Open your terminal in your project's folder and execute:

 ```bash
 python app.py
 ```

-You should see a startup banner in your terminal with a table of all discovered routes.
-You can now visit `http://127.0.0.1:8000` in your browser.
+You should see Ushka's startup banner (we think it's pretty neat) and a table of all discovered routes.
+Now, point your browser to `http://127.0.0.1:8000`.
+Congratulations, you've officially made Python cuter!
+(And launched an app.) 💖